flanglet/kanzi-go/README.md

 - Kanzi can take advantage of the multiple cores of a modern CPU to improve performance

-- It is easy to implement a new transform or entropy codec to either test an idea or improve compression ratio on specific kinds of data.
+- Implementing a new transform or entropy codec (to either test an idea or improve compression ratio on specific kinds of data) is simple.

 ## Benchmarks

-Test machine:

 AWS c5a8xlarge: AMD EPYC 7R32 (32 vCPUs), 64 GB RAM

-go 1.21.3
+go 1.21.10

-Ubuntu 22.04.3 LTS
+Ubuntu 24.04 LTS

-Kanzi version 2.2
+Kanzi version 2.3.0

+On this machine, Kanzi uses up to 16 threads (half of CPUs by default).

+bzip3 uses 16 threads. zstd uses 16 threads for compression and 1 for decompression, other compressors are single threaded.

-On this machine, Kanzi can use up to 16 threads depending on compression level (the default block size at level 9 is 32MB, severly limiting the number of threads in use, especially with enwik8, but all tests are performed with default values). bzip3 uses 16 threads. zstd can use 2 for compression, other compressors are single threaded.
+The default block size at level 9 is 32MB, severely limiting the number of threads in use, especially with enwik8, but all tests are performed with default values.

 ### silesia.tar